SteffenSenchyna/cluster-chart/README.md

 # Cluster Manifest Repository
-This repository contains the configuration files for a Kubernetes cluster that manages microservices that provide on-premise networking devices.
+This repository contains the configuration files for a Kubernetes cluster that manages microservices that interact with on-premise networking devices.
 It is updated automatically by a Jenkins pipeline.
 This repository is monitored by ArgoCD, which pulls the latest changes and applies them to the cluster.
 When a new version of the Docker image or Helm chart is available, ArgoCD automatically updates the deployment.
 Both the docker image and helm chart repositories are hosted on Docker Hub.

 ## Prerequisites
 * Jenkins Server